 Throughout the 19th Century and into the twentieth, America’s self-image remained focused on the common man, in one form or another, starting with William Henry Harrison’s Log Cabin Campaign for the presidency in 1840.
 That basic structure of frontier life came to symbolize all that was simple and sturdy in the American character.
 Abe Lincoln’s days as a “rail splitter” confirmed his standing as a typical son of the pioneer West.
 Later on the cowboy took the place of the pioneer, assuring Americans that plain folks could be both essential and heroic.
 Decades later Charles Lindbergh took to the sky to remind the country that an ordinary American embodied all that was admirable and brave in the national character.
 When it came to heroism, GI Joe showed he was up to the challenge in World War II, vanquishing the formidable military forces of both Germany and Japan.
 Back home, millions upon millions of working men and women demonstrated that almost overnight they could produce absolutely astounding amounts of armaments and war materials, as well as consumer goods.
 And later on, during the Cold War, Rocky (Sylvester Stallone), our everyman, proved able finally to defeat his Russian Communist adversary in the ring and after that, as Rambo, salvage some honor for Americans in Viet Nam, thanks to his heroic actions there.

 In recent years, defining the “average Joe” or analyzing “John Q. Public” or placing “everyman” under the microscope has become ever more complicated.
 Cultural expression has exploded into numberless enclaves; political polarization has confounded conventional conversation, and ethnic diversity has undermined unifying symbols.
-Michael Moore might once have spoken for the “silent majority” but that’s no longer the case.
+Speaking for the “silent majority”is no longer a simple matter.

 Ironically the Pandemic could rekindle our faith in and respect for the common man.
 We’ve come to recognize just how dependent we are on those that enable our society to operate (if even on a limited basis) so that the rest of us can shelter in place.
 The workers who keep the mass transportation system up and running, the trucks rolling, the garbage collected, the folks who police our streets, maintain our power grids, drive the ambulances and staff the hospitals, deliver our mail and packages, grow and harvest our food, stock grocery shelves – without them our society would rapidly descend into catastrophic collapse.
 And most of those folks have not done well by us in recent times.
 They’ve fallen behind, become more vulnerable, their rewards limited, their hopes diminished.
 Recognizing and celebrating these “essential workers,” highlighting their seemingly prosaic, but now heroic, roles could serve to renew our faith in and appreciation of ordinary Americans.

-Throughout this crisis we’ve heard repeatedly that when in the past the American people were challenged, were called upon to confront hard times, deal with severe setbacks and
+Throughout this crisis we’ve heard repeatedly that when in the past ordinary americans were challenged, were called upon to confront hard times, deal with severe setbacks and

 adversity, they rose to the occasion, persevered.
 If they are still made of that same “right stuff,” they should be able, once more, to lead us through this crisis.